dijksterhuis/cleverSpeech/README.md

 git clone --recurse-submodules \  # may take a while due to tensorflow submodule in DeepSpeech repo https://github.com/dijksterhuis/cleverSpeech.git \
   && cd ./cleverSpeech/ \
-  && ./bin/install.sh \
+  && ./bin/downloads.sh \
   && python3 -m pip install -e .
 ```

-Then run an experiment as before.
+Then run an experiment as before
+and have fun fixing undocumented/unexpected dependency errors
+(there *shouldn't* be any on `ubuntu >= 18.04`).

 [0]: https://arxiv.org/abs/1801.01944